 Yemen Haraaz Special Red Grade A+

 Cup Characteristics: Bold, striking, clean, exotic cupping.
 Lots of berries and citrus notes with dark chocolate resulting in a tongue coating mouthfeel.
 Racy, distinctly Yemeni Mocha flavor notes.
 No other coffee tastes quite like this one nor has its lingering mouthfeel.

 $49.99 per pound

-This Willoughby's Serious Select coffee will be roasted and shipped on Tuesdays 6/26 and 7/3.
+This Willoughby's Serious Select coffee will be roasted and shipped on Monday 4/6 only.

-This coffee ships it to the US in Grainpro bags which isolate the coffee from any taste and odor and also controls moisture.
-Our direct relationship is important because often when one buys coffee from Yemen they may get a variety of growing years all mixed together, or, mixed screen sizes.
+This coffee ships to the US in Grainpro bags which isolate the coffee from any taste and odor and also controls moisture.
+Our direct relationship is important because often when one buys coffee from Yemen they may get a variety of growing years all mixed together, or mixed screen sizes.
 The evenness employed in the grading system makes for more control during the roasting process.

 Our shipper works with growers and you can be assured of new crop, evenly graded specialty coffee, the real deal.
 It's expensive but farmers are assured of much higher remuneration than they would typically receive as well as investment in social programs.
-This is 100% authentic Yemen Mocha from a single, quality producing region.
+This is 100% authentic Yemen Mocha from the single, quality producing Sharqi Haraaz region.

 Yemen Harazi coffee comes only from the Haraz Mountains, an ancient coffee growing region in the isolated northwest highlands.
 Coffee is grown at very high altitudes and beans have a particularly hard density.
 Altitude of the agricultural land in the region ranges from 4500 feet to an astounding 9000 feet.
 Flavor is intense and characteristic of the very best Mocha coffee Yemen has to offer.
 This Haraaz coffee is markedly superior to other coffees from Yemen that we have recently cupped.